And we're back, El Rushbo, meeting and surpassing and redefining a lot of things.

 And there are ways for Obama to give that money to these people.

-There are ways for that money to get to them, under supposedly and in supposedly official ways.
+There are ways for that money to get to them under supposedly and in supposedly official ways that can be used for re-election campaigns.

-All right, to the audio sound bites, PBS Charlie Rose show.
+All right, to the audio soundbites.

-Some interesting sound bites from uh last night.
+Some interesting soundbites from last night.

-First up, interviewed John Podesta, the former Clinton chief of staff, who now runs some liberal far left radical think tank.
+First up, interviewed John Podesta, the former Clinton chief of staff, who now runs some liberal far-left radical think tank.

-And Charlie Rose said some say the president cannot afford to lose on this one health care reform.
+And Charlie Rose said, some say the president cannot afford to lose on this one, health care reform.

 Politically, the stakes are enormous for the president.

-We saw that uh without question uh when President Clinton tried to get health care passed and was unable to do so, and then the result was a disastrous election, midterm election in 1994.
+We saw that without question when President Clinton tried to get health care passed and was unable to do so.

-And I guess I wouldn't predict exactly the same thing, but I think there'll be enormous disappointment if he can't uh succeed in getting health care reform done.
+And I guess I wouldn't predict exactly the same thing, but I think there'll be enormous disappointment if he can't succeed in getting health care reform done.

 It was because Clinton tried.

-It's because they tried to take over one sixth of the economy that they lost the election, plus some brilliant strategizing on the Republican side in nationalizing house races, plus the public finally got fed up with 40 years of scandal and corruption with the Democrats running the place.
+Plus, the public finally got fed up with 40 years of scandal and corruption with the Democrats running the place.

 If they do get this passed, they are going to pay a price like they can't believe.